liboyang0112/TRExFitter/README.rst

 Grouped Impact
 ---------

-- Evaluates the combined impact of a group of nuisance parameters on the POI.
-Enable by setting the Fit option ``GroupedSystImpactTable`` to TRUE.
-Specify groups using the ``SubCategory`` option (for Systematics and NormFactors).
+- The command line argument "i" is used to evaluate the combined impact of groups of nuisance parameters on the POI.
+- Specify groups using the ``SubCategory`` option (for Systematics and NormFactors).
 - Two groups are defined by default: "Gammas" (MC stat. impact) and "FullSyst" (full systematics impact with statistical component subtracted).
 - The impact is calculated by performing a fit where the nuisance parameters in the group are fixed to their best-fit values, and then the subtracting the resulting uncertainty on the POI in quadrature from the uncertainty from the nominal fit.
 - The command line parameter ``GroupedImpact`` can be used to parallelize the impact calculations.
 If it is not specified, all existing groups are evaluated sequentially.
 - Example::

+    # evaluate impact of all groups sequentially
+    ./myFit.exe i <config>

-    # evaluate impact of Gammas
+    # evaluate only the impact of Gammas
-    ./myFit.exe f <config> GroupedImpact="Gammas"
+    ./myFit.exe i <config> GroupedImpact="Gammas"

 - When the calculations are parallelized, combine the results by running the following at the end::

-    ./myFit.exe f <config> GroupedImpact="combine"
+    ./myFit.exe i <config> GroupedImpact="combine"

 Multi-Fit